zhangshushu15/pg-pong-2025/README.md

 python pg-pong-2025.py
 ```

-After running it overnight (25500 episodes), the trained agent can beat the computer once in a while.
+After running it overnight (25500 episodes), the trained agent can beat the computer roughly 1 out of 10 episodes.